Awilen-Bernkastel/memoripy/WHYTHISFORK.md

 - **The koboldai/koboldcpp interface.** This model interface is supposedly faster and has a lot more features than Ollama.
 I'll also look into llamacpp as koboldcpp is derived from it.

-- **Allow MemoryStore to hold the memories of more than one "Owner"** and choose which one to "talk through" for each interaction.
+- **Allow MemoryStore to hold the memories of more than one "Memory Owner" at a time** and choose which one to "talk through" for each interaction.

 - **Improve the LLM's sense of time.** The current timestamp implementation is rather hit-or-miss at the moment.